Optimizely.

 Optimizely primarily serves large enterprises and Fortune 100 companies.
 A quarter of the Fortune 100 has used or uses Optimizely for experimentation and personalization.

 Optimizely has traditionally been the "more user-friendly" variant compared to Sitecore, and we still see that.
-Gartner places it top-right in their Magic Quadrant which indicates that execution and product vision are strong points.
-Yet Optimizely struggles with the same fundamental challenge as other monolithic DXPs: it's weight.
+Gartner places it in the top right of their Magic Quadrant indicating that execution and product vision are strong points.
+Yet Optimizely struggles with the same fundamental challenge as other monolithic DXPs: the weight.

 Suitable for

-Enterprise organizations already deep in Microsoft stack (.NET, Azure, C#)
+Enterprise organizations already deeply in the Microsoft stack (.NET, Azure, C#)

 Teams with strong focus on experimentation, A/B testing and feature flagging